Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

 However, its realistic, first-release aim will *not* provide an Entity Manager nor support for Entity Associations.
 Therefore, for now, only basic stuff like accessors and mutators for Entity fields, but hey, it's better than nothing !

-Also, authentication
+Also, authentication and security are inexistant.

 ## DEVCOMMENT

     $ app/console_dev doctrine:generate:entities JavascriptClassBundle

     $ app/console_dev doctrine:schema:create

+    $ app/console_dev assets:install web

 ## TODO

-There are many, **many** things to do to improve this Bundle, such as :
+There are **many** things to do to improve this Bundle, such as :

 * Making it work :
   * Javascript (mootools)